jbernot/academic-kickstart/content/outreach_scicomm.md

 #### Exibit Design
 Prepared specimens and worked with a photographer to design an exhibit on tapeworms in the Connecticut State Natural History Museum. https://www.flickr.com/photos/107963674@N07/albums/72157662181220376

-#### Book Chapter Consulation
-Consulted with Gene Helfman and George Burgess for the publication of the book <u>Sharks: The Animal Answer Guide</u>.

 #### Parasite Curriculum K-5
-Designed and presented a curriculum on parasites for 1st and 4th grade students.
+Designed and presented curricula on parasites for 1st, 3rd, and 4th grade students.
 Franklin Elementary School Franklin, CT.

-#### Parasite Curriculum Grades 3 & 4
-Designed and presented a curriculum on parasites for 3rd and 4th grade students.
-Franklin Elementary School Franklin, CT.
+2013, 2014